Table of Contents

 In disputes involving this reason code, the merchant may not avoid liability by directing the cardholder to seek resolution from the product manufacturer.
 Likewise, this reason code supersedes the merchant’s refund policy.

-Unfortunately, this is also a common chargeback for friendly fraud, as it is easy to make subjective and hard-to-falsify claims about products arriving in unsatisfactory condition.
+Unfortunately, this is also a common reason code for friendly fraud chargebacks, as it is easy to make subjective and hard-to-falsify claims about products arriving in unsatisfactory condition.

 - A detailed rebuttal of the cardholder’s claims.
 This statement should address the cardholder’s specific claims.
 If possible, back up your counterclaims with third-party opinions that support your position.